vcappuccio/Ansible-Campus-Collapsed-Core/README.md

 ### Running inside a Docker container

 This is a personal preference, but this is a very clean method to run the playbook as it already manages all of your Python package dependencies.
-Within the root directory, you will run two commands to build and run the dedicated docker container.
+Within the root directory of this project, you will run two commands to build and run the dedicated docker container.

 #### Building the Ansible container